Steve0verton/sas-viya4-build/README.md

 # SAS Viya 4 Build

-Collection of content for SAS Viya 4 deployments in the cloud.
-This project provides an umbrella-style collection of content which links to other public git repositories; as well as overlays, tools and additional instruction which is intended to provide a comprehensive approach to deploy a Viya 4 environment end to end.
+Collection of content to enable SAS Viya 4 deployments in the cloud.
+This project provides an umbrella-style collection of content which links to other public git repositories; as well as tools and additional instruction intended to provide a comprehensive approach to deploy a Viya 4 environment end to end.
 This project is primarily designed for Microsoft Azure.
 The public [SAS Github](https://github.com/sassoftware) is used for for cloud infrastructure (IAC) and the Viya 4 software deployment (DAC) processes.
-Additional documentation is indexed and highlighted in the [SAS Github Documentation](#sas-public-github-documentation) below and recommended for additional reading.  **Every environment is different - mileage may vary.**
+Additional documentation is indexed and highlighted in the [SAS Github Documentation](#sas-public-github-documentation) below and recommended for additional reading.  **Every IT ecosystem is different - mileage may vary.**

 Viya 4 leverages a code-first mindset for architecture, deployment and ongoing administration.
 Everything is deployed with code and command line processes, making this project git repository and dependent git repositories very important to understand.
 Designing, developing and deploying cloud infrastructure and SAS software with a code-first mindset has a steep learning curve but well worth the time and effort in the long run because of the extremely scalable capability of rapid deployments over time using code, as well as increased visibility into exact steps performed during deployments because everything is managed via code.
 Version control systems such as Github provide excellent ways to manage centrally and provide historical reference to prior versions.

 For questions or support, create an Issue here in Github.